Portal (IOU) (PORTAL) Reaches Self Reported Market Cap of $2.63 Billion

 Portal (IOU)’s total supply is 167,134,615 tokens.

-It is usually not currently possible to buy alternative cryptocurrencies such as Portal (IOU) directly using U.S. dollars.
-Investors seeking to trade Portal (IOU) should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Portal (IOU) using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Portal (IOU) directly using US dollars.
+Investors seeking to acquire Portal (IOU) should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Portal (IOU) using one of the aforementioned exchanges.

 Receive News & Updates for Portal (IOU) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Portal (IOU) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.